red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 #### Deferred

-In Kotlin, _Deferred_ is a non-blocking equivalent to Java’s CompletableFuture.
-We can use it to wrap a blocking operation inside a coroutine that runs on the Dispatchers.IO context, specifically optimized for blocking I/O operations.
+In Kotlin, `Deferred` is a non-blocking equivalent to Java’s `CompletableFuture`.
+We can use it to wrap a blocking operation inside a coroutine that runs on the `Dispatchers.IO context, specifically optimized for blocking I/O operations.

-In this approach, we return the Deferred result from the controller, and Spring will automatically handle the Deferred, completing the HTTP response once the coroutine finishes:
+In this approach, we return the `Deferred` result from the controller, and Spring will automatically handle the `Deferred`, completing the HTTP response once the coroutine finishes:

 {% highlight kotlin %}
 @GetMapping("/deferredIO1")